Not sure what to feed the gluten-free friend your kid invited to their party? These tips will help!

 You can be confident that the parent is well educated on where gluten or nuts or soy lurk, and will help you know which ice-cream to buy or loan you some vanilla from their own pantry.

 And don’t forget the little treats included in party favors or piñatas!
 Ask ahead of time which candies are safe and make sure they are available at the birthday party.
+This includes playing games like the candy bar game—it’s easy to make sure all the treats are gluten-free.
+Other kids won’t really notice but the gluten-free or otherwise allergic child will be so grateful!

 5. Don’t be offended